-These are the absolute best Galaxy Tab S7 cases you can buy!
+These are the absolute best Galaxy Tab S7 cases you can buy

-Best Samsung Galaxy Tab S7 Cases Android Central 2020
+Best Samsung Galaxy Tab S7 cases Android Central 2021

-The best Samsung Galaxy Tab S7 cases protect your new investment without masking the tablet's incredible screen or svelte design.
-While it's the smaller of the two S7 models, the Tab S7 sports an 11-inch screen and some noticeable heft, which means it needs protection as well as something to prop it up on the table so you don't crane your neck staring down at it all day.
-These are the best kickstand cases, folios, and keyboard covers your Tab S7 deserves.
+The best Samsung Galaxy Tab S7 cases protect your investment without masking the tablet's incredible screen or svelte design.
+While it's the smaller of the two S7 models, the Tab S7 still sports an 11-inch screen and some noticeable heft, which means it needs protection as well as something to prop it up on the table, so you don't crane your neck staring down at it all day.
+These are the best Galaxy Tab S7 cases with kickstands, folios, and keyboard covers to keep your device well protected.

 - Robust kickstand: Spigen Tough Armor Pro

-- Official colors: Samsung Book Cover
+- Official colors: Samsung Electronics Galaxy Tab S7 Book Cover

 - Value pick: Neepanda Slim Tri-Fold Folio